 Securing your project

-Every module in Space Cloud uses JWT tokens for authentication.
-It is disabled by default.
-You can check out this website to learn more about JWT tokens.
+Every module in Space Cloud supports JWT-based authentication.
+Access to any database not specified in the configuration file is denied by default.
+Whenever possible, use JWT-based authentication in production.
+You can check out the official website of the JWT project to learn more about it.

 space-cloud looks for the JWT token in the